How Winston Churchill Pulled Britain Through The Early Years Of WWII

 LARSON: Yes.
 I mean, the full moon was - the nights when there was a full moon, these were deemed to be the nights when air raids were most likely to occur because moonlight was very effective in lighting targets below.
 On nights when there was a full moon, you know, the so-called bombers' moon, that's when people most feared what would happen and were pretty much assured that there would be a raid.

 DAVIES: Erik Larson's new book is "The Splendid And The Vile."
-After a break, we'll talk more about Winston Churchill's leadership during the German bombing campaign and some of the ways he inspired citizens and sustained their morale.
-Also, Maureen Corrigan reviews a new book from Emily St. John Mandel, which she says is disturbing but ultimately affirming.
+After a break, we'll hear more about Winston Churchill's leadership of Great Britain during the German bombing campaign in 1940 and some of the ways he inspired citizens and sustained their morale before the United States entered the war.
+Also, Lloyd Schwartz recommends some music for our days of stress from Louis Armstrong and Ella Fitzgerald.
 I'm Dave Davies, and this is FRESH AIR.

-DAVIES: I'm Dave Davies filling in today for Terry Gross.
-We're speaking with author Erik Larson.
-He has a new book about a national leader in a time of crisis.
-It focuses on British Prime Minister Winston Churchill's first year in office, when his country was fighting virtually alone against Nazi Germany and the German Air Force waged a deadly bombing campaign against British cities.
-Larson's book is "The Splendid And The Vile."
+DAVIES: This is FRESH AIR.
+I'm Dave Davies, in today for Terry Gross.
+On this Memorial Day, we're listening to my interview with author Erik Larson.
+He has a new book about British Prime Minister Winston Churchill's first year in office, when his country was fighting virtually alone against Nazi Germany, and the German air force waged a deadly bombing campaign against British cities.
+Larson's book is called "The Splendid And The Vile."
+We recorded this interview in March, in the early days of social isolation, when we on the FRESH AIR staff were developing strategies to produce our show from our homes.
+I spoke to Larson via Skype from my home in Philadelphia.

 LARSON: At first, there was obviously a good deal of terror.
 People flocked to shelters.
-A lot of people had actually built already shelters in their backyards that were referred to as Anderson shelters.
+A lot of people had actually built, already, shelters in their backyards that were referred to as Anderson shelters.
 These were essentially enclosures that would be buried and that were deemed to be pretty effective against all but a direct hit.
-But over time, as the raids became - you know, I mean, we're talking here the first phase of blitzes, 57 consecutive nights of bombing, if you can believe it.
+But over time, as the raids became - you know, I mean, we're talking here the first phase of Blitz was 57 consecutive nights of bombing.
 Over time, a kind of - I won't say a weariness, but sort of a resilience seemed to come into the population.

 Now, many Londoners left, but many more stayed.
 And at first, you know, they would flock to the (inaudible) and so forth.
-But over time, remarkably, many decided, you know, it's up to fate to determine what's going to happen to me tonight; so I'm just sleeping in my bed, or I'm going down to my basement, or I'm going to be in my living room.
+But over time, remarkably, many decided, no, it's up to fate to determine what's going to happen to me tonight.
+So I'm just sleeping in my bed, or I'm going down to my basement, or I'm going to be in my living room.
 It is a myth that most Londoners flocked to the tube stops.
 They did not.
 A relatively small percentage of Londoners did so.
 The rest stayed - typically, stayed home.

 DAVIES: You note that the British Royal Air Force was actually pretty ineffective in doing anything about these night German bombing raids.
 I mean, they really couldn't see them to attack the invading aircraft.
 I mean, there were anti-aircraft batteries on the ground, but they really couldn't see much to hit anyway.
 But there's an important decision that Churchill made about how often they would fire, and this is - again, goes to, I think, the value of symbolic actions.
 Do you want to explain this?